-Required Courses: Non-thesis option - Required Hours NRES 594 1 NRES 501, 503, 505, or 507 (min/max applied toward degree): 3-8 Thesis Hours Required NRES 599 (min/max applied toward degree): 0 Total Hours 32 Minimum 500-level Hours Required Overall: 12 Other Requirements: Final examination; preparation and approval of a capstone project report.
+Required Courses: Non-thesis option - Required Hours NRES 594 1 NRES 501, 503, 505, or 507 (min/max applied toward degree): 3-8 Thesis Hours Required NRES 599 (min/max applied toward degree): 0 Total Hours 32 Minimum 500-level Hours Required Overall: 12 Other Requirements: Successful completion of the written final examination based on the four core study areas , preparation, oral presentation/exam, and approval of a capstone project report.
 Minimum GPA: 3.0

 \ Important Notes for Students who entered the non-thesis option before Fall 2012: You do not have the three capstone options, nor do you have to take the written final examination.
-You must complete and individual research project option (completed under NRES 501) and pass the oral final exam.
+You must complete an individual research project option (completed under NRES 501) and pass the oral final exam.
 If you want to pursue one of the other capstone options, you may petition to change your catalog year (contact Piper Hodson at phodson@illinois.edu for assistance).